 The Franco Novacco Map Collection includes over 700 maps printed in Italy during the sixteenth and seventeenth centuries, one of the strongest such collections in the world.
-All are described in the NLCC; see also the Novacco checklist and shelf lists in the map reading room.
+See also the Novacco checklist and shelf lists in the map reading room.

-The Johan Gabriel Sack Map Collection comprises over 1,300 national and regional maps of Europe dating from the seventeenth and eighteenth centuries, mostly published in France, the Netherlands, and Germany; all are described in the NLCC.
+The Johan Gabriel Sack Map Collection comprises over 1,300 national and regional maps of Europe dating from the seventeenth and eighteenth centuries, mostly published in France, the Netherlands, and Germany.

 The Everett D. Graff Collection includes hundreds of maps published in the nineteenth century, chronicling trans-Mississippi Western history.
-To date, over 1,000 Graff maps are described in the NLCC; others are described in the main online catalog.
+To date, over 900 Graff maps and atlases are described in the online catalog.
 In addition, readers may refer to the Index to Maps in the Catalog of the Everett D. Graff Collection (1972), which is keyed to both separate items and maps in books.
 The index is tipped into copies of Colton Storm’s Catalog of the Everett D. Graff Collection of Western Americana (1968) shelved in the Reference Center and the map room.

-Maps in Books and Atlases: The NLCC includes over 20,000 descriptions of maps issued in atlases and a wide variety of other books published between 1472-2010.
+Maps in Books and Atlases: The online catalog includes over 20,000 descriptions of maps issued in atlases and a wide variety of other books published since 1472.

-County Maps: Over 5,000 US and Canadian county maps and atlases published in the nineteenth and twentieth centuries are described in the NLCC.
-Local and family history researchers interested in landownership maps should search the NLCC by using search phrases for individual county names, for example “Adams County" (entered into the NLCC without quotation marks).
+County Maps: Over 5,000 US and Canadian county maps and atlases published in the nineteenth and twentieth centuries are cataloged.
+Local and family history researchers interested in landownership maps should search the catalog by using search phrases for individual county names, for example “Adams County”.

-The Chicago Region Map Collection includes over 1,500 items detailing Chicago, Cook County, and the collar counties of DuPage, Kane, Lake, McHenry, and Will between 1779-2003; all are described in the NLCC.
+The Chicago Region Map Collection includes over 1,400 items detailing Chicago, Cook County, and the collar counties of DuPage, Kane, Lake, McHenry, and Will between 1779-2003.

-Railroad Maps: To date, over 7,900 United States railroad maps published in the nineteenth and twentieth centuries, detailing some 150 railroad routes, are described in the NLCC.
+Railroad Maps: To date, over 7,900 United States railroad maps published in the nineteenth and twentieth centuries, detailing some 150 railroad routes, are cataloged.

 The General Drafting Company Archives includes 25,000 road maps, original artwork, atlases, and travel guides spanning the company’s history between 1909-1991; not cataloged.
 Contact the Newberry Library Reference Department for more information.

 The H.M.
 Gousha Company Archives include some 100,000 road maps published from 1927 to 1996.
-To date 3,600 Gousha maps and atlases are described in the NLCC.
+Approximately 6,000 Gousha maps and atlases are described in the catalog.
 Contact the Newberry Library Reference Department for more information.

-The Bibliography of the History of Cartography includes over 8,300 secondary sources on specialized topics, including cartobibliographies and map catalogs, national and regional cartographic histories, gazetteer and place name literature, and academic journals and articles.
-The Map and Cartographic Reference Collection includes over 1,000 titles, and is shelved in the Rand McNally Map Reading Room in Special Collections on the 4th floor.
-All are described in the NLCC.
+Reference sources on the history of cartography include 7,500 titles on specialized topics, including cartobibliographies and map catalogs, national and regional cartographic histories, gazetteer and place name literature, and academic journals and articles.
+Among these are the 1,000 sources comprising the Map Reference collection shelved in the Rand McNally Map Reading Room in Special Collections on the 4th floor.
 For a selected list of 300 titles, see Robert W. Karrow’s Concise Bibliography of the History of Cartography (1997).